Cash Flow and Real Estate Investment Property

 "Cash flow is the rental property's revenue inflows less all its outflows.
 In other words, it's the money that remains after all the rents are collected and all the day-to-day expenses associated with owning the property are compensated."

-- Ongoing - This is the ongoing stream of income collected by the real estate investor throughout his or her holding period (e.g., income from rented apartment units or leased office space, coin-operated washers and dryers, storage facilities and so on).
+- Ongoing - This is the ongoing stream of income collected by the real estate investor throughout his or her holding period.
+Namely, the income generated from rented apartment units or leased office space, coin-operated washers and dryers, storage facilities and so on.